ImperialCollegeLondon/grad_school_git_course/_episodes/l2-01-sharing_your_code.md

 >- Click on **Initialize this repository with a README**.
 This will create an
 > empty README file in the root directly that you can edit later on.
 >- Select a licence for your repository.
 Which one is up to you, but make sure
-> you have read what they entitle before (Tip: there is a little "i" next to
+> you have read what they entail before (Tip: there is a little "i" next to
 > the dropdown list with some help on this.
 In case of doubt, choose BSD 3
 >-clause.
 >